Have you stopped inviting family & friends to your home because your dog is so nervous or downright unfriendly?

 Wondering why he has no doggie friends outside of his housemates?

-Private sessions & small group sessions are available for Detouring Doggie Delinquents pets at our Osteen home base.
+Private sessions & small group sessions available for Detouring Doggie Delinquents pets.
 Programs are geared to your family’s & dog’s individual needs.

 Detour Doggie Delinquents has answers & help for dogs that are

 A fearful dog can easily turn into an aggressive dog by following bad advice from well-meaning people.